It’s hard to tell a cheesemonger to not put cheese on everything. Especially salads.

 But cheese doesn’t have to go on every salad.
 Even cheesemongers (and their mothers) can try to practice some self-discipline now and then.

-In many recipes, the fresh ingredients speak for themselves, without the need of any additional dairy component to augment the flavors.
+In many recipes, the fresh ingredients speak for themselves, without the need for any additional dairy component to augment the flavors.

-An autumnal salad with bosc pears, dried currents, toasted hazelnuts, and a lemony vinaigrette is all the proof you’ll need.
-Combined with peppery arugula, it’s a fresh recipe with entertaining flavors and textures.
+An autumnal salad with bosc pears, dried currants, toasted hazelnuts, and a lemony vinaigrette is all the proof you’ll need.
+Combined with peppery arugula, it’s a fresh recipe with enticing flavors and textures.

 Resolutely simple on purpose, the dish is as elegant as it is minimal.
-It has no cheese to surround itself with, and no heavy, mayo-laden dressing to hid behind.
+It has no dairy to surround itself with, and no heavy, mayo-laden dressing to hide behind.

 That’s why having the best ingredients, and the perfect prep, is crucial.
 This is when it’s absolutely necessary to use sweet, perfectly ripe pears.
-Wee have all the tricks of the trade to ripen your pears until they juicy and succulent!
+(For your reading pleasure, we have all the tricks of the trade to ripen your pears until they are juicy and succulent!)

 Even your mom won’t miss the cheese.Print

 In need of a simple, yet flavorful, salad?
-Make a fresh arugula salad with pears, dried currents, hazelnuts, and a lemon vinaigrette.
+Make a fresh arugula salad with pears, dried currants, hazelnuts, and a lemon vinaigrette.